 BREAKFAST, LUNCH & SUPPER MEAL PATTERNS

-Milk 6-8 oz breastmilk or formula
+Milk 6-8 oz breastmilk 1 or formula 2

-0-1/2 oz eq infant cereal or
+0-1/2 oz eq infant cereal 2 or

 Grains/ 0-4 tbs meat, fish, poultry, whole egg, cooked dry beans, or cooked dry peas or

 Meat/ Meat Alternates 0-2 oz cheese or

-Meat Alternates 0-4 oz cottage cheese or yogurt or
+Meat Alternates 0-4 oz cottage cheese or yogurt 3 or

-0-4 oz a combination of the above
+0-4 oz a combination of the above 4

-Fruit/Vegetable 0-2 tbs vegetable or fruit or a combination of both
+Fruit/Vegetable 0-2 tbs vegetable or fruit or a combination of both ^{4,5}

 SNACK MEAL PATTERNS

-Milk 2-4 oz breastmilk or formula
+Milk 2-4 oz breastmilk 1 or formula 2

-0-1/2 oz eq slice bread or
+0-1/2 oz eq slice bread 6 or

-Grains 0-1/4 oz eq crackers or
+Grains 0-1/4 oz eq crackers 6 or

-0-1/2 oz eq infant cereal or
+0-1/2 oz eq infant cereal ^{2,6} or

-0-1/4 oz eq ready-to-eat breakfast cereal
+0-1/4 oz eq ready-to-eat breakfast cereal ^{4,6,7}

-Fruit/Vegetable 0-2 tbs vegetable or fruit or a combination of both
+Fruit/Vegetable 0-2 tbs vegetable or fruit or a combination of both ^{4,6}

-Breastmilk or formula, or portions of both, must be served; however, it is recommended that breastmilk be served in place of formula from birth through 11 months.
+1 Breastmilk or formula, or portions of both, must be served; however, it is recommended that breastmilk be served in place of formula from birth through 11 months.
 For some breastfed infants who regularly consume less than the minimum amount of breastmilk per feeding, a serving of less than the minimum amount of breastmilk may be offered, with additional breastmilk offered at a later time if the infant will consume more.

-Infant formula and dry infant cereal must be iron-fortified.
-Yogurt must contain no more than 23 grams of total sugars per 6 ounces.
-A serving of this component is required when the infant is developmentally ready to accept it.
-Fruit and vegetable juices must not be served.
+2 Infant formula and dry infant cereal must be iron-fortified.

+3 Yogurt must contain no more than 23 grams of total sugars per 6 ounces (On October 1, 2025, it will update to no more than 12 grams of added sugars per 6 ounces).

+4 A serving of this component is required when the infant is developmentally ready to accept it.

+5 Fruit and vegetable juices must not be served.

+6 A serving of grains must be whole grain-rich, enriched meal, or enriched flour.

-Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21.2 grams sucrose and other sugars per 100 grams of dry cereal).
+7 Breakfast cereals must contain no more than 6 grams of sugars per dry ounce (On October 1, 2025, it will update to no more than 6 grams of added sugars per dry ounce).

 The Child and Adult Care Food Program (CACFP) was established in 1968.
 Since its inception, there were no major changes to the original meal pattern requirements until the Healthy, Hunger Free Kids Act of 2010.
 The purpose of CACFP is to ensure that children and adults have access to healthy, balanced meals and snacks throughout the day.
 In an effort to continue with this purpose and to align with updated scientific research and suggestions by the American Academy of Pediatrics and new best practices, the Meal Pattern requirements were updated and became effective October 1, 2017.
+The USDA released a Final Rule in 2024 to further align meal patterns with the Dietary Guidelines for Americans, with an implementation date of July 1, 2024.
+Additional updates were given an implementation date of October 1, 2025.

-SUMMARY OF 2017 UPDATES
+SUMMARY OF 2017 & 2024 UPDATES